parkhi/parkhi.github.io/crypto-backend.md

-## Crypto Data Backend — FastAPI · Redis · PostgreSQL
+# Crypto Data Backend — FastAPI · Redis · PostgreSQL

-I built a backend service to fetch, normalize, and serve cryptocurrency market data.
+I built a backend service to fetch, normalize, and serve cryptocurrency market and on-chain data.
-The system had to integrate with multiple external providers, cache responses, store history, and remain secure under rate limits.
+The system had to integrate with multiple external providers, cache responses for speed, persist normalized history in Postgres, and enforce security and fairness through authentication and rate limiting.

-This is a write-up of the architecture, technical details, and lessons learned.
+This write-up covers the **architecture**, **technical details**, and the **key lessons learned** while building it.

 ---